2X MATCH: 2X Match Today, your gift is DOUBLED for 2X the impact on lifesaving research.

 Impact

 Alcohol use accounts for approximately 10 percent of breast cancer cases in women in the United States.
-Young adults (ages 18-25) are at even higher risk biologically and because alcohol use is common in this group.
+Young adults (ages 18-25) are at higher risk because alcohol use is common in this group.
 Unfortunately, few young women are aware that alcohol use increases breast cancer risk.
-Cancer research organizations have called for new ways to raise awareness about alcohol use as a cancer risk factor and reduce the amount of cancer caused by alcohol use.
-In the U.S., alcohol industry marketing contributes to high rates of drinking in young people and to their inaccurate beliefs about breast cancer risks.
-Counter marketing designed to offset industry marketing is effective for reducing cancer risk behaviors such as tobacco use, and it may also be effective for reducing alcohol use to prevent breast cancer, but it has not yet been studied for this purpose.
+Cancer organizations have called for new ways to raise awareness about alcohol use as a cancer risk factor to reduce the incidence of alcohol-associated breast cancer diagnoses.
+In the U.S., commercial marketing by the alcohol industry contributes to high rates of drinking in young people.
+Counter marketing, which is designed to offset industry marketing, is effective for reducing cancer risk behaviors such as tobacco use, and it may also be effective for reducing alcohol use to prevent breast cancer, but it has not yet been studied for this purpose.
 Dr. Mays is undertaking a counter marketing project, conducted by a team of experts at five Big Ten universities, who are studying young women’s alcohol use as a target for breast cancer prevention.

 What’s next